Battle of Mayi: Background

-After Emperor Gao's humiliating defeat at Baideng by Modu in 200 BC, the newly established Han dynasty was forced to resort to an appeasement policy in order to decrease the scale of Xiongnu hostility, as the nation had yet to fully recover from the attrition of the Chu-Han contention.
-However, despite the periodic gifts and heqin ("peace through marriage"), border townships and villages were still seasonally ravaged by nomads, as the prosperous Chinese lands remained attractive to Xiongnu raids.
+After Emperor Gao's humiliating defeat at Baideng by Modu in 200 BC, the newly established Han dynasty was forced to resort to an appeasement policy in order to decrease the scale of Xiongnu hostility, as the nation had yet to fully recover from the attrition of the Chu–Han Contention.
+However, despite the periodic gifts and heqin ("peace through marriage"), border townships and villages were still seasonally ravaged by nomads, as the prosperous Han Chinese lands remained attractive to Xiongnu raids.

 After seven decades, the Han dynasty had built up its military strength.
 Emperor Wu initially maintained a policy of peace and appeasement in his early reign, but began to formulate ideas of striking a major blow back against the Xiongnu.
-The traditional Chinese strategy was more conservative and defensive, aiming to lure the Xiongnu cavalry into Chinese territory, on terrains where the Chinese army, composed almost entirely of infantry and charioteers, would be at a counteroffensive advantage.
+The traditional Han Chinese strategy was more conservative and defensive, aiming to lure the Xiongnu cavalry into Han Chinese territory, on terrain where the Chinese army, composed almost entirely of infantry and charioteers, would be at a counteroffensive advantage.

 Ambush

-In 133 BC, at the suggestion of Wang Hui, the minister of vassal affairs, Emperor Wu had his army set a trap for the Xiongnu Shanyu at the city of Mayi.
-A powerful local trader/smuggler, Nie Wengyi, also known as Nie Yi, deceptively claimed to Junchen Shanyu that he had killed the local magistrate and was willing to offer the city to the Xiongnu.
-The plan was to entice the Shanyu's forces into advancing on Mayi, so that a 300,000-strong Han force hidden around the area could encircle and ambush them.
+In 133 BC, at the suggestion of Wang Hui, the minister of vassal affairs, Emperor Wu had his army set a trap for the Xiongnu Chanyu at the city of Mayi.
+A powerful local trader/smuggler, Nie Wengyi, also known as Nie Yi, deceptively claimed to Junchen Chanyu that he had killed the local magistrate and was willing to offer the city to the Xiongnu.
+The plan was to entice the Chanyu's forces into advancing on Mayi, so that a 300,000-strong Han force hidden around the area could encircle and ambush them.

-The plan failed, ironically, because the Han arrangement was made excessively attractive.
-When the Shanyu took the bait and moved in for a raid on Mayi, he saw fields full of cattle but with no herders.
-Feeling increasingly suspicious, the Shanyu ordered his men to halt their advance.
-Xiongnu scouts then captured a Han soldier from a local outpost, who disclosed the entire plan to the Shanyu.
-Shaken with shock, the Shanyu then abandoned the raid and withdrew quickly before the Han forces could act.
+When the Chanyu took the bait and moved in for a raid on Mayi, he saw fields full of cattle but with no herders.
+Feeling increasingly suspicious, the Chanyu ordered his men to halt their advance.
+Xiongnu scouts then captured a Han soldier from a local outpost, who disclosed the entire plan to the Chanyu.
+Shaken with shock, the Chanyu abandoned the raid and withdrew before the Han forces could act.
 The Han forces were scattered at this point, and unable to concentrate in time to catch the Xiongnu.
 Wang Hui, the commander of the entire Han operation, had only 30,000 troops under his direct command, too few to stop the Xiongnu from retreating to the steppe, so he hesitated and ordered the Han forces not to pursue.
 As a result, neither side suffered any casualties.